tpm92/SCL_3_beer/README.md

 >>>>>>> fee816455f32fcff793650df08f21e8aa13fbd31
 92 bottles of beer on the wall, 92 bottles of beer. take one down pass it around 91 bottle of beer on the wall.

+91 bottles of beer on the wall, 91 bottles of beer. take one down pass it around 90 bottle of beer on the wall.